leopard-ai/betty/docs/quickstart/tutorial.rst

 **Optional Components**

-Weight decay values should always be positive, as the loss function with the negative weight decay value can easily diverge to :math:`-\infty` by increasing the corresponding weight.
+Weight decay values should always be positive, as our loss function with a negative weight decay value can easily diverge to :math:`-\infty` by increasing the corresponding weight.
 Thus, we should ensure the positivity of weight decay values via the ``param_callback`` method.
 Betty will call the ``param_callback`` method after each parameter update to execute the function provided by the user.
 This is an optional component that may not be present in other problems.

 .. code:: python